jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 - **In your job:** bless instead of curse.
 - **In your church:** confront with love, not gossip.

-Unity isn’t agreement on everything—it’s agreement on who we’re following and who we’re fighting against.
+Unity isn’t agreement on everything, it’s agreement on who we’re following and who we’re fighting against.

 ## Accountability in Love: Rebuke with Grace, Not Shame